-Six years ago a sun-powered emissions free aircraft called Solar Impulse, captivated our imagination by crossing the Pacific Ocean.
+Six years ago a sun-powered emissions-free aircraft called Solar Impulse, captivated our imagination by crossing the Pacific Ocean.
 That same year Airbus Group and its partners, unveiled the electric E-Fan training aircraft.
 However, it would take another five years for a test flight of an electric commercial carrier.
-In 2019, Canadian company Harbour Air and electric motor startup Magnix made history with their all electric converted 6 passenger de Havilland DHC-2 beaver seaplane.
+In 2019, Canadian company Harbour Air and electric motor startup Magnix made history with their all-electric converted 6 passenger de Havilland DHC-2 Beaver seaplane.
 Recently MagniX conducted a successful test flight of a larger plane in Washington state.

 The modified Cessna Grand Caravan 208B which has been dubbed “eCaravan” was powered by a 750hp electric motor and has a range of 100 miles.
 It flew for 30 minutes at a cruising speed of 114 mph (183 km/h).
 However, it is far from ready to go into service.
-The cabin was filled 2 tons of lithium-ion batteries as well as cooling equipment which leaves no room for passengers.
+The cabin was filled with 2 tons of lithium-ion batteries as well as cooling equipment which leaves no room for passengers.
 Although much work still needs to be done, MagniX is hopeful its engines will enter commercial service as early as 2022.

-There is a powerful business logic driving the development of zero emissions electric planes.
-In addition to being emissions free, they require less maintenance and are cheaper to operate.
+There is a powerful business logic driving the development of zero-emissions electric planes.
+In addition to being emissions-free, they require less maintenance and are cheaper to operate.
 As reporting by the Guardian, the CEO of MagniX Roei Ganzarski, said electric planes are 40-70 percent cheaper per hour of flight operations.

 The pursuit of electric aviation is advancing as companies race to find alternatives to reduce the footprint of traditional air travel.
 Harbour Air and Norwegian aviation company OSM Aviation Academy are both committed to fully electrifying their fleets of planes.